Skip to main content

 Learning and teaching methods

-The learning and teaching methods for the course are inherited from the contributing courses, and to enable students to demonstrate achievement against the unit learning outcomes, learning and teaching methods will include:
+The learning and teaching methods for the course are inherited from the contributing courses.
+To enable students to demonstrate achievement against the unit learning outcomes, learning and teaching methods will include:

 • Project work